-Since the publication of Water Scarcity and Drought Policy review in 2012 as part of the preparation of the Blueprint, there has been progress with a better consideration of the quantitative issues in WFD management plans and tools.
-This is particularly the case through the production of guidance documents on E-flows or on water accounts under the CIS.
-The generalization of "studies on withdrawable volumes" in France, or the development of scarcity and drought management plans in other Member States, also shows strong ties between the achievement of environmental objectives and the quantitative aspects.
+Since the publication of "Water Scarcity and Drought Policy Review" in November 2012 as part of the release of the Blueprint by the European Commission, there has been progress with a better consideration of the quantitative issues in WFD management plans and tools.
+This is particularly the case through the production of guidance documents on water accounts or those planned on E-flows (Environmental Flows) under the CIS.
+The generalization of "studies on withdrawable volumes" or the development of scarcity and drought management plans in certain Member States, also shows strong ties between the achievement of environmental objectives and the quantitative aspects.